-- 1. A current certificate of physical fitness issued by a licensed physician, an advanced practice nurse or physician assistant.
-The preferred certificate of physical fitness is the Illinois Elementary School Association's "Pre-Participation Physical Examination Form." - 2.
+- A current certificate of physical fitness issued by a licensed physician, an advanced practice nurse or physician assistant.
+The preferred certificate of physical fitness is the Illinois High School Association's "Pre-Participation Physical Examination Form." - 2.
 A permission slip to participate in the specific athletic activity signed by the student's parent/guardian. - 3.
 Proof the student is covered by medical insurance. - 4.
+A signed agreement by the student not to ingest or otherwise use any drugs on the IHSA's most current banned substance list (without a written prescription and medical documentation provided by a licensed physician who performed an evaluation for a legitimate medical condition) and a signed agreement by the student and the student's parent/guardian agreeing to IHSA's Performance-Enhancing Substance Testing Program.3 - 5.
+A signed agreement by the student and the student's parent/guardian authorizing compliance with the School District's Extracurricular Drug and Alcohol Testing Policy; and - 6.
 Signed documentation agreeing to comply with the School District's policies and procedures on student athletic concussions and head injuries.

-Illinois Elementary School Association (IESA)
+Illinois High School Association

-Eligibility for most athletics is also governed by the rules of the Illinois Elementary School Association and, if applicable, these rules will apply in addition to this Extracurricular and Athletic Activities Code of Conduct.
-In the case of a conflict between IHSA and this Code, the most stringent rule will be enforced.
+Eligibility for most athletics is also governed by the rules of the Illinois High School Association and, if applicable, these rules will apply in addition to this Extracurricular and Athletic Activities Code of Conduct.
+In the case of a conflict between IHSA and this code, the most stringent rule will be enforced.